- What is a CT scan?

 Following the scan, the images that are collected are processed by a computer.
 The radiologist will analyze the images, taking into account the medical history of the individual and any suspected diagnoses, and produce a radiology report.
 The report will usually be passed to the doctor who ordered the scan, and they will be responsible for discussing it with the individual.
 It is normal to wait days or sometimes even a few weeks to receive the results of a CT scan.

-If a sedative was used, a friend or family member will normally be asked to accompany the individual home, and they should avoid driving or operating machinery for the rest of the day.
+If a sedative was used, the person should not travel home by themselves.
+A friend or family member will normally be asked to accompany them home, and they should avoid driving or operating machinery for the rest of the day.

 CT scan FAQs